Murto/saneschema/README.md

 ## Installation

+The following sections assume that python 3 is your default version of python.

 ### PyPi & Pip

-Installation with PyPi and Pip is the easier option and will ensure you have the most up to date, stable version The following command assumes that python 3 is your default version of python.
+Installation with PyPi and Pip is the easier option and will ensure you have the most up to date, stable version

 ```bash
 pip install saneschema